daormar/debasher/doc/design_doc_resident.md

     holes (see "Failing loudly instead of retrying" again), a materially larger change than accepted so far.

-  Candidate mechanisms, none designed: a time limit at the initiators after which an open round is abandoned (it heals the loss of a marker whatever its cause), re-sending on recovery the marker of the epoch that the node restores (a marker of a round that is already over is ignored), and a rule for the halt that folds it into the ordinary-round mechanism above instead of giving it its own.
+  Candidate mechanism, not designed: a rule that lets a halt heal like an ordinary round, where the next trigger replaces a round that did not complete, instead of giving it its own; today a node that has halted ignores every trigger.
 - Whether checkpoints' `channel_state` (the State capture subsection) needs to actually be fed back into `process_data` somehow on restore, or is genuinely only for external inspection/audit of a